 This can play out in the most subtle ways.
 For instance, I was recently at the grocery store.
 It was early evening and the store was packed with people sorting out the week’s meals.
 Every line was super long.
 I only had a basket and so I joined the express line.
 Right as I joined it a clerk who knows me from the store strode up and mentioned that he would be opening the next till and he asked me to join him.

 As I moved over I got the attention of the two people who were ahead of me in line and I pointed out the opportunity and offered it to them.
 The harried woman at the front and the angry man behind her both immediately recognized what was happening and both were clearly frustrated that the “new line” had started behind them.
-Recognizing their frustration I again offered that they assume the front of the new line.
+Recognizing their frustration I again offered them the front of the new line.
 Both rejected it for no good reason–clearly their till was held up on a price check.

 The rest of us went through very quickly and by the time I walked out four people had been through my till and the harried woman and angry man were both still waiting to put their stuff on their conveyor belt.
 They both looked very unhappy.
 Extremely unhappy.
-Maybe they were unhappy with the cashier, but she obviously needs the price for things she’s charging for so blaming her made no sense.
+Maybe they were unhappy with the cashier, but she obviously needs the price for things she’s ringing in so blaming her made no sense.
 And I got the hairy eyeball too, but as you might imagine I didn’t feel bad at all.
 I had offered.

 If they couldn’t even represent their lives better than that by 50-60 years of age then me being polite would make little difference.
 They both clearly wanted to jump ahead in line (who wouldn’t?).
-They were both clearly upset with their cashier and the four us us who beat them through the till.
+They were both clearly upset with their cashier and the four us who beat them through the till.
 But do you think I cared?
 Why would I?
 I was polite.
 And the people behind me had no issue with me offering them the chance.
 It was the people who saw the chance and somehow talked themselves out of something they naturally wanted that were responsible.
-They wanted to be seen as good.
+They wanted to be seen as patient and good.